Air Conditioner Repair Checklist

 Tilt the filter up to your light fixture.
 If you can’t see any light, you certainly should buy a new filter.

 Greenery, vegetation and bushes can get in the way of your condensing equipment.
 This could limit its airflow, lower its energy efficiency and impact your comfort.
 Here’s how you can get your system working properly again.

 - Switch off power fully at the breaker or outdoor device.

 - Get rid of greenery waste around the air conditioner.
 Once you’ve gotten rid of larger clutter within a two-foot space, you can use a fine-bristled brush or vacuum to gingerly remove dirt from the unit’s fins.
-Warped fins can also impact performance, so you can attempt to adjust them with a blunt knife.
+Warped fins can also impact performance.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the system.
 Don’t get moisture on the fan motor.